-For instance, Eastern European women are absolutely gorgeous to the point of being mistaken for models, but because of the closed culture (Soviet Union) and colder climates, they just don’t exude the same level of sexuality as their Latin American—and especially—Brazilian counterparts.
+For instance, Eastern European women are gorgeous to the point of being mistaken for models, but because of the closed culture (Soviet Union) and colder climates, they just don’t exude the same level of sexuality as their Latin American—and especially—Brazilian counterparts.

-I actually prefer that.
-If given the choice, I would definitely choose a super sexy woman that turns me on compared to a woman with a beautiful face but lacking charisma.
+I prefer that.
+If given the choice, I would choose a super sexy woman that turns me on compared to a woman with a beautiful face but lacking charisma.
 What’s the point of amazing looks when the woman looks charisma and doesn’t feel too comfortable in her environment?